It is most likely to appear in the outer vaginal lips. Typical symptoms include a lump, itching, and bleeding.

 Cancer happens when cell growth is out of control.

-Most cancers harm the body when damaged cells divide uncontrollably to form lumps or masses of tissue called tumors.
+Most cancers harm the body when damaged cells divide uncontrollably to form lumps or masses of tissue, or tumors.
 Tumors can grow and affect body function.
-Tumors that stay in one spot and demonstrate limited growth are generally considered to be benign.
-Cancer that spreads is dangerous, and it is known as malignant.
+A benign tumor stays in one place and does not spread, but a malignant tumor spreads and causes further damage.

-If a patient with cancer receives no treatment, it can grow and spread to other parts of the body.
+Without treatment, cancer can grow and spread to other parts of the body.
 This is called metastasis.
-If the cancer enters the lymphatic system, it can reach other parts of the body, including vital organs.
+If it enters the lymphatic system, it can reach other parts of the body, including vital organs.

-Experts do not know exactly why cells start to grow too fast, but certain risk factors increase the probability of developing the disease.
+Experts do not know exactly why cells start to grow too fast, but certain risk factors increase the chance of developing the disease.

-Sexually transmitted infections: women with a higher level of antibodies to the herpes simplex virus type 2 appear to have a higher risk of vulvar cancer.
+Sexually transmitted infections (STIs): Women with a higher level of antibodies to the herpes simplex virus type 2 appear to have a higher risk of vulvar cancer.

 Smoking: studies suggest that women who smoke regularly have a three to six times increased risk of vulvar cancer.
 If the regular smoker also has the HPV infection, the risk is higher still.